 Are all fishing charters family or kid friendly?

 It is important to do your homework about the charter you are considering putting your family on.
 I would say use your best judgement when choosing a charter that advertises "Family Fishing."
 I would suggest you look at the boats respective websites to see if they have a lot of recent pictures of kids and families onboard.
 I would also look for testimonials or customer reviews to see if they live up to what they offer.
 Some boats take mostly overnight charters and do not have a lot of kids onboard on most of their trips.
 However, our fishing charters always act professionally and you can rest assured that you will be treated with respect at all times.

 Do you have life vests for children onboard?
 What ages must wear one?

 All boats must have life saving equipment onboard.
 All of our charter boats carry childrens life jackets that are USCG approved for children.
-Alabama law requires children 8 years-old and younger to wear a PFD while onboard any vessel.
+Alabama law requires children 7 years-old and younger to wear a PFD while onboard any vessel in state waters.
 If you have your own life jacket that is more comfortable for your child, you may bring it as long as it is USCG approved.